DoD-Platform-One/Gatekeeper/docs/exceptions.md

       - myns
 ```

 **Risk**: Any resources in the namespace now have the ability to violate the rule set in the constraint.
+Certain namespaces are excluded by default;

+### **kube-system** exclusion
+Kube-system is reserved for the Kubernetes distribution, which would get installed prior to gatekeeper.
+We don't have control over security policy on the distro, so we allow it to bypass the policy enforcement.

+### **gatekeeper-system** exlusion

+We do not want to enforce policies on the enforcer itself because it could potentially prevent us from upgrading to fix bugs or vulnerabilities.
+However, we do try to make gatekeeper compliant with best security practices that are present in the policies.

 ## Only include specific namespaces